Matalus/steamdeck-tips/scripts.md

 5. Additionally the Script will attempt to scan **Remote Media**
  - This includes:
  - Mapped Drives mounted using `SSHFS-Win` as explained in the **prereqs** section
- - Removeable Media such as `MicroSDXC` cards mounted locally
+ - Removable Media such as `MicroSDXC` cards mounted locally

 <img src="/images/script-run-remotescan.jpg" alt="/images/script-run-remotescan.jpg" height="120px">